jeffchavez-dev/jeffchavez-dev/README.md

 - 🌱 I’m currently learning async and await, and improving my javascript skills through project building.
 - 🤔 I’m needing help with ways to get a full time job in tech.
 - 📫 Reach me via [Twitter](https://twitter.com/1689Jeffchavez)
-- ⚡ Fun Fact: I've been a Wix Developer for 2 years now.
+- ⚡ Fun Fact: I've been a No Code/Low Code Developer for 2 years now.
 I am also a blogger at [Dev.to](https://dev.to/jeffchavez_dev).
 I love reading books as well.

 ### Here is my daily.dev card.